phwitti/pw-event-cpp/README.md

 ### Events

-Events can contain several delegates, which can easily be invoked in one go.
+Events can contain several delegates as well as std::functions, which can easily be invoked in one go.

 ```cpp